Serum sickness-like reaction

-There have been rare reports of serum sickness-like reactions following immunizations (hepatitis B, tetanus toxoid, rabies) and infectious diseases that are associated with circulating cryoglobulins (hepatitis B and C, infectious endocarditis).
+There have been rare reports of serum sickness-like reactions following immunisations (hepatitis B, tetanus toxoid, rabies) and infectious diseases that are associated with circulating cryoglobulins (hepatitis B and C, infectious endocarditis).

-The onset of the reaction is usually 1-3 weeks (can be as early as 1-2 days) after exposure to the medication.
+The onset of serum sickness-like reaction is usually 1–3 weeks (can be as early as 1–2 days) after exposure to the medication.

 The rash associated with serum sickness-like reaction is usually: